Add you model/service to the DEEP marketplace¶

 The Docker repo¶

 This repo has to contain at least the following files (see the Generic container for a template):

 This is the file used to build a container from your application.
 If you developed your application from the DEEP Data Science template you should have a draft of this file (although you might need to add additional code depending on the requirements of your model).

-If you are adding a service instead of a model, it is good practice to draw inspiration from the Dockerfiles of other services derived from the same model (for example the plant classification Dockerfile derived from the image classification model).
+If you are adding a service derived from an existing module, it is good practice to draw inspiration from the Dockerfiles of the module or the services derived from that module (see for example the plant classification Dockerfile derived from the image classification model).

 Some steps common to all Dockerfiles include cloning the model code repo, pip installing the DEEPaaS API, installing rclone and downloading the trained weights if you are adding a service.
 For the details of all these steps please refer to this Dockerfile example.